Agent215/multithreaded_matirx_mult/README.md

 * Created Testing Driver program for running mmult and mmult_vectorized functions

-### Security & Review
+## Security & Review
-### Security
+### Branch Security
 Brahm locked the master branch on the first day of the project as described in GitHW2 Lab2.
+We

-### Review
+### Review Process
-Every time enough work was completed to satisfy a weeks requirements, the last team member to commit changes would create a pull request to master and assign the other members to review all files.
+Every time enough work was completed to satisfy weekly review requirements, the last team member to commit changes would create a pull request to master and assign the other members to review all files.
 Then the reviewers would conduct their review, ask questions, and approve when ready.
 We would also review each others work during the development process to help with bugs.